Brandi Givens has been a registered dietitian since 2010.

 What none of us knew then is that he already had cancer in his brain.
 We lost him on May 21, 2016.

-So I dedicate this to my Dad.
+So I dedicate this website to my Dad.
 He was my greatest fan, and the perfect father for me.
 I will do my best to remain dietitious and keep making him proud.
-I miss you, Dad.

 It’s About Family

-As a proud Navy spouse, Brandi supported her husband’s career for 24 years (retired in 2016), raising two children while facing the challenges of the military family.
-They lived all over the United States, experiencing the diverse subcultures within our beautiful country.
+As a proud Navy spouse, I supported her husband’s career for 24 years (retired in 2016), raising two children while facing the challenges of the military family.
+We lived all over the United States, experiencing the diverse subcultures within our beautiful country.

-Beginning in December of 2014, the Givens family faced a painful life challenge when Brandi became the primary caregiver for her adored father, who passed from cancer in May of 2016.
-While she was grateful for the gift of extra time she had with him, the cancer was in his brain, making his decline all the more heart-wrenching.
+My family faced a painful life challenge when I became the primary caregiver for my adored father, who passed from cancer in May of 2016.
+While I was grateful for the gift of time I had with him, the cancer was in his brain, making his decline all the more heart-wrenching.